OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

                   dtype='int32').reshape(points.shape[0], 1), axis=1)

-All the operations are vectorized in the code above (instead of loops array operartions are used).
+All the operations are vectorized in the code above (instead of loops array operartions).
 First we get the extent of the point cloud along the three axes, minp and maxp are vectors of three values.
 Than the extent is enlarged to be on grid border (grid step is *d*).
-In the next row the sizes of the grid is calculated (in Z direction also, which will not be used later).
-We create an extra array with the grid indices for each points.
-The indexec are integer values that is the reason to have a new array with integer elements beside the points array of float elements.
-Finally the the point indexes are added to this array, which is used in the 1st and 2nd algorithm to refer back o the correcponding points.
+In the next row the sizes of the grid are calculated (in Z direction also, which will not be used later).
+We create an extra array with the grid indices for each point.
+The indexes are integer values that is the reason to have a new array with integer elements beside the points array of float elements.
+Finally the point indexes are added to this array, which is used in the 1st and 2nd algorithm to refer back to the correcponding points.

 1st variant
 -----------